Jean Acker: Early life and career

 Jean Acker was born Harriet Ackers on October 23, 1892 in Trenton, New Jersey to Joseph and Margaret Ackers.
 The 1900 census indicates an 1891 birthdate, and other sources have suggested an 1893 birthdate.
 However, her burial plot says 1892.
 Her parents divorced, and her father remarried to Eleanor Bruseren in 1906.
 They had two sons together, both named Joseph.
 Their first son died at 4 months old in 1907, and their second son was a stillbirth.
-Eleanor and Joseph divorced in 1912, and he remarried a third time to Virginia Erb.
+Eleanor and Joseph divorced in 1912, and he married a third time to Virginia Erb.
 Her father managed the Casino Bowling Alley and The Ritz Restaurant, and later owned the Boston Shoe Store on Valley Street.
 He also managed several bowling alleys in the Philadelphia area.
 In 1906, the family moved to Lewistown.
 Growing up on a farm, Ackers became an expert horsewoman.
 She attended St. Mary's Seminary in Springfield, New Jersey for a time.

 She performed in vaudeville until she moved to California in 1919.
-After arriving in Hollywood, Acker became the protegee and lover of Alla Nazimova, an actress whose clout and contacts enabled Acker to negotiate a $200 per week contract with a movie studio.
+After arriving in Hollywood, Acker became the protégée and lover of Alla Nazimova, an actress whose clout and contacts enabled Acker to negotiate a $200 per week contract with a movie studio.
 Acker appeared in numerous films during the 1910s and 1920s, but by the early 1930s, she began appearing in small, mostly uncredited film roles.
 She made her last on-screen appearance in the 1955 film How to Be Very, Very Popular, opposite Betty Grable.

 Marriage to Valentino

 After meeting and befriending the then-struggling actor Rudolph Valentino at a party, they entered a two-month courtship and married on November 6, 1919.
-Acker quickly had regrets and locked him out of their hotel bedroom on their wedding night.
+Acker soon regretted the marriage and reportedly locked Valentino out of their hotel room on their wedding night.
 The marriage was reportedly never consummated.

-After filing for divorce, Valentino did not wait the requisite period for it to be finalized before marrying his second wife, Natacha Rambova, in Mexico, and he was charged with bigamy when the couple returned to the United States.
+After filing for divorce, Valentino did not wait the requisite period for it to be finalized before marrying his second wife, Natacha Rambova, in Mexico, and was charged with bigamy when the couple returned to the United States.
 Acker then sued Valentino for the legal right to call herself Mrs. Rudolph Valentino.
 Valentino remained angry with her for several years, but they mended their friendship before his death in 1926.
 Acker wrote a popular song about him soon after he died called "We Will Meet at the End of the Trail".

-Acker had an affair with the actress Alla Nazimova.
-Nazimova included Acker in what was dubbed the sewing circles, a group of actresses who were forced to conceal the fact that they were lesbian or bisexual, thus living secret lives.
-Another of her female lovers was Grace Darmond, with whom she was involved during her relationship with Valentino.
+Alla Nazimova included Acker in what was dubbed the Sewing Circle, a group of actresses forced to conceal the fact that they were lesbian or bisexual.
+Another of Acker's female lovers was Grace Darmond, with whom she was involved during her relationship with Valentino.

 In the 1977 film Valentino a character loosely based on Acker is played by Carol Kane.
 In the credits, the character is simply called Starlet.